kanash249/Music_App/README.md

-# Music_App
+# Music App
-Spotify Clone - Music Streaming Web App
+A simple Spotify clone using HTML, CSS, JS.